All In One

 Dianne Wenz is a certified holistic health coach, vegan lifestyle coach, and plant-based chef, with a certificate in plant-based nutrition.
 She coaches people from across the globe, supporting them in improving their health and making the lifestyle changes needed to go vegan.
 Visit her online at DiannesVeganKitchen.com.

+I have a bookcase full of vegan cookbooks, and this new one is a "top shelf"!
+While it is defined as a cookbook "for Beginners", this long-term veghead really appreciated the modern user-friendly take on traditional favorites.
+First of all, her seitan recipe is worth the price of the cookbook itself: one of the easiest most flavorful yet neutral recipes I've tried.
+In addition, we cooked it into the seitan bourgignon recipe, which was incredibly tasty.
+Wow!
+I look forward to trying the peanut-y seitan skewers next.
+The buffalo chickpea salad and chickpea noodle soup are yummy.
 Black bean soup and miso ramen are flavored nicely and can make great staples in your recipe rotation.
 Unique recipes I'm excited to try in the near future include seitan shawarma, eggplant parmesan sandwiches and macadamia mozzarella (her creative chapter entitled Handhelds is intriguing!)
 Pasta carbonara and chili cornbread casserole sound yummy, as well as her take on mac n cheez.
 The dessert chapter sounds delicious and I will bake/blend my way through it: snickerdoodle cookie dough dip, peanut butter truffles, blueberry peace cobbler, apple galette, chocolate cream pie, chocolate chip cookies, lemon bars, and carrot cake cupcakes.
 Finally, the chapter of homemade essentials is wonderful for beginners but also for those like myself who continually try new recipes to perfect flavors for such things as homemade vegan sour cream, mozzarella, cream cheese, tofu feta, and ranch.
 Highly recommended for beginners, but also a flavorful option for those who have been on the vegan journey for years.
 Common-sense, healthy whole food ingredients.
 Thank you, Callisto, for the review copy.-Joyful

 Like many of the other reviewers stated there is a ridiculous lack of pictures, but that aside - this is a damn good cookbook!
 I'm only vegetarian myself - but I'm always on the lookout for new recipes.
 Broken into nine chapters there is information on the vegan lifestyle, how to change your kitchen habits, and recipes galore!
 Some of the winning recipes that I've tried include: black bean tacos, poke bowl, chickpea curry, kung pao seitan, and miso glazed maple sweet potato fries.
 Some recipes are more challenging than others so I stuck with the "easier" ones or ones I thought I could modify.
 Solid buy - just know you're not really getting photos.-Madam